betheden/hebrew-grammar/content/definiteness.rst

 .. _definiteness-superlative:

-Sometimes a definite adjective can indicate a :ref:`superlative<adjective_superlative>` member of a group.
+Sometimes a definite adjective can indicate a :ref:`superlative<adjective-superlative>` member of a group.

 .. csv-table:: Example: 1SA 16:11